bwt-dev/bwt/contrib/nodejs-bwt-daemon/README.md

 See [`example.js`](https://github.com/shesek/bwt/blob/master/contrib/nodejs-bwt-daemon/example.js) for an even more complete example, including connecting to the HTTP API.

-The full list of options is available in the [FFI documentation](https://github.com/shesek/bwt/blob/master/doc/libbwt.md#config-options).
+The full list of options is available in the [libbwt documentation](https://github.com/bwt-dev/libbwt#config-options).
 The nodejs wrapper also provides the following additional options:

 - `progress` - callback for progress update notifications, invoked with `(type, progress, detail)` (optional)